 A Visual and Performing Arts major, regardless of concentration, is required to take 59 credit hours of courses.
 These courses consist of a Required Core of 35 credit hours and 24 credit hours in their area of concentration.
-The Dance Concentration also has a 3 credit hour Biology Requirement, which may be satisfied as part of the General Education requirements.
+The Dance Concentration also has a four credit hour Biology Requirement, which may be satisfied as part of the General

+Education requirements.
 Other courses may be deemed appropriate with the approval of the student's advisor and Department Chair.
 Visual and Performing Arts majors must also complete the following coursework and earn at least a grade of C in each course.
+A minimum of 122 hours is required for graduation.